Skip to main content

 Lunatask's Kanban-like approach is "If the thing is not "now", don't worry about it.
 Work on what's now until the thing becomes "now".
 Until then, it can sit on top of your backlog." – except for the Plan Your Week workflow, that's how most of our workflows (like Now / Later and others) work.

-It’s easy to fall into this pit and feeling of shame or a sense of failure when you don't manage to complete all the tasks you planned for the day.
-Instead, try adopting a different approach – think about what’s now and what’s later.
-Pick and mark what’s most important now, just a few tasks, and leave the rest in "later" without worrying about it – you will get to those later.
-Now, instead of one overwhelming list of everything, you have a short, simple list of your current focus.
-Lunatask always keeps your “later“ tasks in order they came in, so you know what to attend to next when the time comes.
+Pick what’s most important now, just a few tasks, and leave the rest in "later" without worrying about it – you will get to those later.
+Lunatask always keeps your “later“ tasks in order they came in, trying to inform your decision what to attend to next when the time comes.

 App icon and menu badges